 - Next, take some regular kitchen foil and this dunk into some water.
 Again, feel free to add a dash of salt- this will speed up the process a little.

-- Rub your kitchen foil back on forth over the rust marks.
+- Rub your kitchen foil back and forth over the rust marks.
 Although remember not to rub too hard- this can damage the surface.
 You just need a light rub.

 - Finally, wipe off any water with a clean and dry microfibre cloth.
 This will restore the shine and keep your chrome like new!